-The Subsidiary Area is used to strengthen and supplement the individual study profile and offers a great scope: Courses from the participating disciplines e.g. language courses or courses from the political sciences at the University of Erlangen-Nuremberg, or „Internet Computing for the humanities“ could be successfully completed in the subsidiary area.
-Two internships of at least three weeks each are part of this module.
+The Complementory Area is used to strengthen and supplement the individual study profile and offers a great scope: Courses from the participating disciplines e.g. language courses or courses from the political sciences at the University of Erlangen-Nuremberg, or „Internet Computing for the humanities“ could be successfully completed in the complementory area.
+An internship of at least six weeks each is part of this area.

 30 ECTS Credits Master's Thesis and Defence